QuantumGiraffe/certificates-awards/README.md

 ![image](https://user-images.githubusercontent.com/99769547/170097060-58a4b341-8fcd-4581-ba4c-ebab6715363a.png)

 In 2020 during my last semester of college I worked on a project with my professor analyzing LiDAR data using ArcGIS tools to map stonewalls in New England.
-My contributions helped expand a data set that was being used by grad students to help write their theses
+My contributions helped expand a data set that was being used by grad students to help write their theses.

 ![image](https://user-images.githubusercontent.com/99769547/170098715-8aa64f70-f7a6-4c40-9ee8-3ddafa3595fb.png)